campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 I would be interested in feedback on the script and suggestions for improvement, but can't promise any updates.

 Here is the text of the JAWS hot key help:
-JAWS keystrokes for script version 2.0 8/27/13 00:05UTC, for Audacity 2.0.0 or later:
+JAWS keystrokes for script version 2.0 9/14/13 06:30UTC, for Audacity 2.0.0 or later:
-To say the selection start position, press control+[.
+To say the selection start position, press Alt+[.
-To say the selection end position or length, press control+].
+To say the selection end position or length, press Alt+].
 To move focus to these controls, press the key twice quickly.
 To say the Audio Position value, press Alt+Delete.
 To say the active cursor while the PC cursor is active, press Alt+Delete twice quickly.